Sohodolls: Biography

+Ribbed Music for the Numb Generation: 2007-2010

-Their debut album, Ribbed Music for the Numb Generation, was released in September 2007, preceded by the single download-only single "My Vampire" and fully released single "Right and Right Again".
+Their debut album, Ribbed Music for the Numb Generation (whose title was reused from the 2004 demo), was released in September 2007, preceded by the single download-only single "My Vampire" and fully released single "Right and Right Again".
 The album also contains five of the group's previous singles, including the two album-release singles & five newly recorded tracks made specifically for the album. it was also supported by an extensive 35-date headline tour of the UK.

+In 2008, Ribbed Music for the Numb Generation was released in Japan, with new cover art and two bonus tracks, a cover of the Hanoi Rocks song "Dead by X-Mas" and a Crystal Castles remix of "Stripper".

 Their 2006 single "Stripper" was used in the American television series Gossip Girl when one of the main characters, Blair Waldorf (Leighton Meester) stripped to it in episode "Victor, Victrola", which aired on 7 November 2007 on The CW.
 The band was again featured in Gossip Girl when their song, "I'm Not Cool", played during the episode "In the Realm of the Basses" when Blair confronts Chuck in the Victrola club.

 Their music also appeared in the 2011 video game Test Drive Unlimited 2, with the Allister Whitehead club remix of "Right and Right Again" rotating on the Hariba Radio in-game radio station and "Bang Bang Bang Bang" playing both on the RoadRock in-game radio station and also during the carwash scene.

+Sohodolls' final concert took place on 29 October 2010 at the EBS Space in Seoul, South Korea.
+Following the show, the band quietly disbanded, and their official website was soon after relaunched as Von Doll's personal blog.

+Maya von Doll's solo career, Mayday and New Pharaohs: 2011-2019

 Von Doll's solo song "Play My Way" was featured in the third episode of the fifth season of Gossip Girl, titled "The Jewel of Denial" and originally aired 10 October 2011.
 On the same day, the track was released digitally by Quid Records.

-On 28 February 2014, the band released a new EP, titled Mayday, containing 3 new songs.
+On 18 July 2012, von Doll released "Open Cheque Book", a rewrite of an unreleased Sohodolls track from 2008 which had been performed often during the band's twilight years.

+On 28 February 2014, Sohodolls released a new EP, titled Mayday, containing 3 new songs.
+This was the first new material to be released under the name since 2008.
+Later that year, on 28 July, the band released another new single, "Talk of the Town".
+These two songs would be the last new material released under the Sohodolls name until 2021.
+Around this time, the Sohodolls website's historic domain expired and was used for unrelated content by a third party.

 In 2015, Maya von Doll started a new band called New Pharaohs.
+The band released their debut and only album Antelias in 2018.
+They had previously released the tracks "Empire", "This Changes Everything" and "Nothing Without You" as singles in 2015 and 2016.